Table of Contents

 A guide to Buying Train Tickets in China

-Here we will look at the types of train and different seats available.
+Here we will look at the types of trains and the different seats available.
 If you already know the ticket type you want, jump straight to buying train tickets in China section.

 Types of Train

-There are two main types of train in China; high-speed “bullet” trains and the slower overnight sleeper trains.
+There are two main types of trains in China; high-speed “bullet” trains and slower overnight sleeper trains.
 I often travel using a combination of the two to get the best results.

-There are three types of ticket for fast trains; second class, first class, and business class.
+There are three types of tickets for fast trains; second class, first class, and business class.

 Second Class Seats

 Second class carriages are made up of rows of three seats on one side of the aisle, and two on the opposite side.
 Seats recline to allow more comfort.
 There is more legroom than you find on most flights and second class seats are perfectly comfortable even for long journeys.
 All seats have a tray table and access to electricity outputs for charging your electronic devices.